Text by CLOT Magazine

 Sonically speaking, I’d like to keep exploring the endless possibilities and combinations between analogue gear and technology.
 Everything really.
 Collaborating with other artists is definitely something I would also like to continue and develop after this release, hopefully widening up the spectrum of my influences and inspirations and pushing boundaries by collaborating with many different artists.

-Your sound feels very delicate and intricate, felt to fully enjoyed in an immersive environment in deep listening.
-Are you consciously trying to awaken deep listening feelings with your music or is it something that comes up naturally (somehow inherent to the nature of the music you produce)?
+Your sound feels very delicate and intricate, felt to be fully enjoyed in an immersive environment in deep listening.
+Are you consciously trying to awaken deep listening feelings with your music, or is it something that comes up naturally (somehow inherent to the nature of the music you produce)?

 I tend to have big respect for details and, on the other hand, the immersive sound and listening experience.
 I feel that I can enhance polarities and contrasts in music and play with them.
 I think the combination of improvisation, electronics, and detailed production is maybe what might create the sonic environment.
 I love it when the feeling of being one with the music occurs, either by listening or making it.
 In a way being the one that the music flows through.
 I